doitintl/help/gitbook/cmp/services/consulting-support/aws-access.md

 When you request technical support and create a new service request with DoiT International, you will be prompted to grant DoiT International access to your AWS account.

-To grant access, you must configure an AWS CloudFormation stack which allows our system to interact with your account.
-We have prepared a [template configuration](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateUrl=https%3A%2F%2Fdoit-aws-ops-prod-templates.s3.amazonaws.com%2Fawsops\_sns.yaml\&stackName=DoiT-Management-Stack\&param\_AccountNumberParameter=462932234033\&param\_ServiceToken=arn%3Aaws%3Asns%3Aus-east-1%3A462932234033%3Aprod-cfn) for you to install.
+To grant access, you must use our AWS CloudFormation [quick-create link][quick-create].
+The quick-create link provides a template configuration that will allow our system to interact with your account.

 ## Technical details

-Below is the [template YAML file](https://doit-aws-ops-prod-templates.s3.amazonaws.com/awsops_sns.yaml) in full.
+The AWS CloudFormation [template configuration](https://doit-aws-ops-prod-templates.s3.amazonaws.com/awsops_sns.yaml) is shown below.

-{% hint style="info" %}
+{% hint style="warning" %}
-If you are installing this CloudFormation template manually, be sure to set your AWS region to `us-east-1`.
+This template configuration is shown for reference only.
+If you want to install this AWS CloudFormation stack, please use the [quick-create link][quick-create] to instantiate your stack with the proper parameters.
 {% endhint %}

 ```yaml